 You know, the one that Castro did this past Saturday?
 Well, it resulted in this quite nice article in the Mesquite News: “We all have very diverse musical interests that we kind of combine to make us what we are,” Jason said. […]“I think we are better together, and this is too special not to

 Video by Castro (I especially love the end, just perfect!)
 There is also a piece on the IHeartRadio website that talks about the meaning behind the video.
 From the Castros: Images of love, nature, and light serve to evoke the feeling that love is an irresistible adventure that beckons, and is at it’s best when

 Here’s a taste: Jackie admits being in a band with her brothers has its pros and cons—[…]“Spending that much time together can be a bit much though, and we enjoy days off to recharge and be on our own.”
 Be sure to click through and read the full article at MotherChurchPew!

+Jason on touring with his sibs: […] Jason says he couldn’t be happier.
 “There’s no one else I’d rather travel with,” Castro tells Billboard.
 “Truth is, being on the road is a challenge for anybody with anybody and being with family kind of makes it a lot easier.
 It at least makes it feel a

 There’s a nice band profile on The Hudsucker: Touching on themes such as dreaming big, finding happiness, and loving someone unrequitedly.
 Diamond Dreams is sure to have a song for every listener.
 As Jason states, that is Castro’s ultimate mission as makers of music: “Music has the power to transform a day, and the power